MINIATURE BULL TERRIER

 She glanced back over her shoulder.
 Knew exactly what I’d said.
 Her ears twitched backwards when he, sighing, got up from the sofa.
 I heard her think “Hurry Bill!”

 He couldn’t see anything either.
 Me and the dog insisted we’d heard a noise and grinning, he admitted her nose was probably keener than our hearing.
 I hoisted her up so she could see as Bill reached over to move the coffee pot, cup, and toaster to one side.
 Wait!
 There was that scurrying, rustling sound again!

 Mighty Mouth whining, quivering, staring intently at empty space.
 (Bull Terriers tend to do that) Bill jiggled the pot.
 Nothing.
 Tapped the toaster.
 There!
-Just a glimpse but I nearly dropped her as she struggled to get at whatever it was!
+Just a glimpse but my born and bred "ratter" struggled to get at whatever it was!

-I set her on the floor as Bill unplugged the toaster.
-He set it down on the floor and for a moment there was dead silence.
+I set her on the floor as Bill unplugged the toaster and set it on the floor in front of her.
+For a moment there was dead silence.
 Then, whiskers twitching, there appeared in the toast slot, a mouse’s nose.
 The Bull Terrier was enraptured.
 Frozen.
 I cast a furtive glance at Bill.
 He rolled his eyes.
 Ever so cautiously, the tiny mouse poked its head higher to have a look around.
 Seeing no movement, (the three of us were mesmerized) it eased a teeeeny bit higher.

 Whhoosh!
-It happened so fast that had I not seen her swallow, we would’ve thought it got away.
+It happened so fast that had I not seen her swallow, we would’ve thought the mouse got away.
 She gulped a second time and the “lump” midway down her throat went on down.
 She gave a double whirly-spin and tail wagging furiously, looked hopefully up at the counter.